Looking for Know My Name book club questions? This is your reading and discussion guide.

 If you’re looking for more powerful memoirs and novels for your book club discussions, check out our list of the best book club books of 2020.
 And if you want something a little more personalized, consider signing up for TBR: Tailored Book Recommendations.

 TBR is a quarterly book recommendation service that provides you with three personalized book recommendations.
 Here’s how it works: Fill out our reader survey, which will ask you about books you love, don’t love, what you want to read more of, favorite genres, authors, and titles, and possible themes.
 You can even link your Goodreads page so that we know what you’ve read already.
 Then, you’ll be matched with an expert Bibliologist who will read your responses carefully and recommend three books, just for you!
 Choose to receive your recommendations as either recommendations-only, or as hardcover books.
-If you choose just the recommendations, you’ll get a recommendation letter in your inbox in about a week.
-If you choose the hardcovers, brand new hardcovers will arrive at your door from our partner, Print: A Bookstore in Portland, ME in about three weeks!
+If you choose just the recommendations, you’ll get a recommendation letter in your inbox in about two weeks.
+If you choose the hardcovers, brand new hardcovers will arrive at your door from our partner, Print: A Bookstore in Portland, ME in 3-4 weeks!